CodePapa360/Rock-Paper-Scissors/V2.0.0/README.md

 ## What I Learned

-Through this project, I strengthened my understanding of TypeScript in both a vanilla JavaScript environment, from v2 in React with TypeScript and now with Framer motion in v3.
-It allowed me to explore static typing, improve code clarity, and enforce safer coding practices along with some nice animation with Framer motion.
+Through this project, I strengthened my understanding of TypeScript in both a vanilla JavaScript environment and from v2 in React with TypeScript.
+It allowed me to explore static typing, improve code clarity, and enforce safer coding practices.

+## Future Upgrades

+I plan to continue enhancing this project by incorporating **Framer Motion**.
+This will allow me to practice and learn animation techniques for smoother, more interactive user experiences, further improving the UI and making the game more engaging.

 ## Installation